roc-lang/book-of-examples/README.md

 ## FAQ

-Why [Roc][roc] rather than a more established language like Haskell, Clojure, or Elixir?
+-   **Why [Roc][roc] rather than a more established language like Haskell, Clojure, or Elixir?**
-:   One of the lessons from the previous books is that
-    a large language can make design harder to see: core ideas might actually have been clearer if those books had used a smaller language like Lua.
+    One of the lessons from the previous books is that a large language can make design harder to see: core ideas might actually have been clearer if those books had used a smaller language like Lua.